oceanprotocol-archive/commons/README.md

 ## 👩‍🔬 Testing

-Test suite is setup with [Jest](https://jestjs.io) and [react-testing-library](https://github.com/kentcdodds/react-testing-library).
+Test suite is setup with [Jest](https://jestjs.io) and [react-testing-library](https://github.com/kentcdodds/react-testing-library) for unit testing, and [Cypress](https://www.cypress.io) for integration testing.

+### Unit Tests

-To run all tests, including all linting tests:
+To run all unit tests, including all linting tests:

 ```bash
 npm test